Fangcun station: Concourses

-There are 2 concourse sections each for Line 1 and Line 11, and both are located on the first underground floor.
-The east side of the Line 1 concourse and the middle of the Line 11 concourse are separated into fare-paid areas, and the Line 11 fare-paid area is extended to the interface with the Line 1 concourse to cooperate with transfers.
+There are 3 concourse sections each for Line 1, Line 11 and Line 22.
+The Line 1 and Line 11 concourses are located on the first floor, and the Line 22 concourse is located on the second floor.
+The east side of the Line 1 concourse, the middle of the Line 11 concourse and the east side and the overhead passageways of the Line 22 concourse are separated into fare-paid areas, and the Line 11 fare-paid area is extended to the interface with the Line 1 concourse to cooperate with transfers.
 Due to the height difference between the two concourses, there is a staircase and a ramp.

+Line 22 is connected to the Line 1 concourse through the station body to transfer between the two lines.
+Due to the different floors of the concourses of the two lines, there are elevators, stairs and 2 escalators to connect them.
+In order to reduce the impact of station construction on surface traffic, only the escalators on the north side are installed in the early stage to connect the two lines, and construction of the 4 escalators in the south is suspended for the time being.

-Both concourses have elevators, escalators and stairs for passengers to reach the platforms.
+All concourses have elevators, escalators and stairs for passengers to reach the platforms.
 The concourses also have automatic ticket vending machines and intelligent customer service centers.
 There is also a 7-Eleven, convenience stores, bakeries and other vending machines.

-The station is a key intangible cultural heritage characteristic station on Line 11, featuring the theme of "Cantonese Embroidery and Brocade", and there are shop windows in the concourse that focus on the display of cultural artworks such as Cantonese embroidery and Cantonese carving.
+The station is a intangible cultural heritage characteristic station on Line 11.